Nikita Parris joined City on a season-long loan from Everton in January 2015, before making the move permanent 12 months later.

-Following in the footsteps of Toni Duggan and Jill Scott in making the move from Merseyside to Manchester, the 20-year-old expressed her excitement to embark on a new challenge while reuniting with old friends.
+Following in the footsteps of Toni Duggan and Jill Scott in making the move from Merseyside to Manchester, the forward expressed her excitement to embark on a new challenge while reuniting with old friends.

 When asked what attracted her to City, she noted the new training facilities and the club's influence in promoting women's football as major factors in her decision.